pluots/sql-udf/README.md

 - An initialization function where arguments are checked and memory is allocated
 - A processing function where a result is returned
-- A deinitialization function where anything on the heap is cleaned up
+- A deinitialization function where anything on the heap is cleaned up (performed automatically in this library)

-This wrapper greatly simplifies the process so that you only need to worry about checking arguments and performing the task.

-There are also aggregate UDFs, which simply need to register two to three additional functions.
+Aggregate UDFs (those that work on more than one row at a time) simply need to register two to three additional functions.

+This library handles everything that used to be difficult about writing UDFs (dynamic registration, allocation/deallocation, error handling, nullable values, logging) and makes it _trivial_ to add any function to your SQL server instance.
+It also inclues a mock interface, for testing your function implementation without needing a server.

 ## Quickstart

-A quick overview of the workflow process is:
+The steps to create a working UDF using this library are:

 - Create a new rust project (`cargo new --lib my-udf`), add `udf` as a dependency (`cd my-udf; cargo add udf`) and change the crate type to a